 Huckleberry Day Camp (6-11)

-Huckleberry Day Camp offers youth in our local community the opportunity to take advantage of our beautiful property and facilities while engaging in physical activities (soccer, basketball, volleyball, hiking, camp games), environmental education (exploratory nature hikes, gardening, nature games such as predator prey), and traditional camp activities (gaga ball, archery, swimming, canoeing, Thursday overnight, and arts and crafts).
+Huckleberry Day Camp offers youth in our local community the opportunity to take advantage of our beautiful property and facilities while engaging in physical activities (soccer, basketball, volleyball, hiking, camp games), environmental education (experiential nature hikes, gardening, nature games such as predator prey), and traditional camp activities (gaga ball, archery, swimming, canoeing, and arts & crafts).

 Huckleberry Day Camp’s affordable tuition includes all activities, lunch, two snacks each day, and a field trip to the Sonoma Coast.